2018-2019 Robotics Competitions Season

 MATHCOUNTS is a nationwide math coaching and competition program for 7th and 8th grade students.
 It promotes mathematics achievement through a series of fun and engaging "bee" style contests.
 It is one of three programs of the MATHCOUNTS Foundation, a non-profit organization that provides engaging math programs to U.S. middle school students of all ability levels in order to build confidence and improve attitudes towards math and problem solving.
 The foundation recognizes that middle school students exist at a critical juncture in which their love for mathematics must be nurtured and their fear of mathematics must be overcome.
 The foundation consists of three programs: a National Math Club, a Math Video Challenge and a MATHCOUNTS competition Series - of which the Chattanooga event is a part of.
 The MATHCOUNTS competition Series in Tennessee is sponsored by Tennessee Society of Professional Engineers (TSPE)

-The Chattanooga Chapter of MATHCOUNTS will hold its competition on Saturday, February 24th, 2018.
-It will take place at the Chattanooga State Community College's Main Campus, 4501 Amnicola Highway, Chattanooga TN and specifically at the Center for Engineering Technology, Arts & Sciences Building.
+The Chattanooga Chapter of MATHCOUNTS will hold its competition on Saturday, February 2nd, 2019.
+It will take place at the Chattanooga State Community College's Main Campus, 4501 Amnicola Highway, Chattanooga TN and specifically at the Wacker Building Facilities.

-(see Chat State Campus Map ) - rooms 202, 212, 213 and 215.
+(see Chat State Campus Map ).
 Signs will be posted to guide you to the registration desk with registration beginning at 8:30 AM.
 The competition will begin at 9:00 AM.
+The competition involves four rounds of exams in which the students use math to solve various engineering problems.
+Currently there are about 30 middle school students (7th and 8th graders) registered.

-Winners of the Chattanooga Competition will get a chance to compete at the State Competition in Nashville on Saturday, March 17th and possibly at the subsequent 2018 Raytheon MATHCOUNTS National Competition May 12-15, 2018, in Washington, DC.
+Winners of the Chattanooga Competition will get a chance to compete at the State Competition in Nashville on Saturday, March 16th and possibly at the subsequent 2019 Raytheon MATHCOUNTS National Competition May 11-14, 2019, in Orlando, Florida.

 For further information get in touch with Jeff Parris, Chattanooga Chapter MATHCOUNTS Coordinator, by email: firstname.lastname@example.org or by phone: 423-503-8766